kektram/Keks-menu/README.md

 	This means that setting the wrong input mode before setting hotkeys will lead to unpredictable behaviour.

 ##### Setting hotkeys
-	A hotkey can be bound to 1 - 3 keys.
+	A hotkey can be bound to 1 - 3 keys
-	The script uses gta 5's input system, so some keys can't be set as hotkeys.
+	Holding down a hotkey for 550ms will loop the feature every 80ms The script uses gta 5's input system, so some keys can't be set as hotkeys.

 ##### Keys that can be set as hotkeys